imchillin/Anamnesis/README.md

 ## Getting Started

 ### Prerequisites
-- [.NET 6.0 Desktop Runtime x64](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-6.0.6-windows-x64-installer) installed on your computer.
+- [.NET 6.0 Desktop Runtime x64](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-6.0.25-windows-x64-installer) installed on your computer.
 Anamnesis will only work with 64-bit versions of Windows.
-Support will not be added for x86/32-bit versions of Windows (As Patch 6.15 Final Fantasy XIV [doesn't support 32 bit OS anymore](https://na.finalfantasyxiv.com/lodestone/news/detail/73031a839564edaca5f4bce18043b9b0e339b52a))
+Support will not be added for 32-bit versions of Windows (As Patch 6.15 Final Fantasy XIV [doesn't support 32 bit OS anymore](https://na.finalfantasyxiv.com/lodestone/news/detail/73031a839564edaca5f4bce18043b9b0e339b52a))
-- Windows 10 or 11 (there are no plans to add support for older versions of Windows that [Microsoft is not in turn supporting](https://www.microsoft.com/en-au/windows/windows-7-end-of-life-support-information), or other operating systems).
+- Windows 10 or 11 (there are no plans to add support for older versions of Windows that [Microsoft or is not in turn supporting](https://www.microsoft.com/en-au/windows/windows-7-end-of-life-support-information), or other operating systems).

 ### Installation